 - Internal communications benchmarks across multiple topics including practitioner challenges, measurement, technology usage, and activity focus

-- The best practices and tactics from leading organizations’ IC programs that separate their programs from the rest
+- The best practices and strategies from leading organizations’ IC programs that separate their programs from the rest

 - Specific takeaways from the research that can help you improve your own internal communications and drive employee engagement